snubwoody/wakunguma.com/src/articles/rust-performance.md

 depend on a few more important ones.
 Rust, however, has a more minimal standard library, so it's fairly common to see a crate with a lot of dependencies.
 So one 'bad actor' in the chain affects everyone downstream.

-You can't really do anything about this.
 I think this is where a lot of the complaints come from.
 If you write a build script that takes 10 minutes, that's on you, and you accept that.
 If you pull in a dependency that takes 30 minutes to compile, there's definitely some feeling of "I didn't choose this".

 Bevy...

 As we can see `syn` takes up a lot of the time, and you really have no choice.

 Macros are the final piece of the puzzle.
 It's quite easy to make a macro that has horrible compile times.
+The issue is that macros are expanded during dev time and during compile time.
+So slow macros also affect your IDE experience.

 I think a lot of slow compiling rust crates are due to misused or abused features.
 The worst case for me has been the `windows` crate and `bevy`.